 Carnegie Mellon University

--Erika Linke, Associate Dean of Libraries & Director of Research and Academic Services
+Erica Linke; Associate Dean & Director of Collections and Information Access

 Johnson C. Smith University